VMrGamer/pneumonia-classification-chest-x-rays/latex/README.md

 ## License

 - The project is Open Source, with MIT License
-- The link to the License can be found [here](https://github.com/VMrGamer/latent-space-investigation/blob/main/LICENSE)
+- The link to the License can be found [here]()

 ## Project Status

-- The project is currently under development, under further notice.
+- The project development is complete and submitted.
 - Feel free to contribute, generate Pull Requests or raise Issues, it is very much appreciated.